Mahun10/aws-resilient-infra/README.md

 ---

 ## 🛡️ Security Best Practices

-- No SSH access → **SSM Session Manager**

-- Private EC2 instances
+The infrastructure implements several security best practices:

+* **No SSH access** → Instances are accessed securely using **SSM Session Manager**, eliminating the need for public IPs and open ports
+* **Private compute resources** → EC2 instances and ECS tasks run in private subnets, reducing exposure to the internet
-- RDS not publicly accessible
+* **Database isolation** → The RDS instance is deployed in a private subnet and is not publicly accessible

-- Strict Security Groups

-- Encrypted state storage

-- Secrets never stored in code
+* **Network security** → Security Groups enforce strict, least-privilege inbound and outbound rules
+* **Encrypted Terraform state** → Infrastructure state is securely stored in an encrypted S3 bucket
+* **Secrets management** → Sensitive data (e.g., database credentials, alerting endpoints) is injected at runtime via GitHub Secrets, avoiding hardcoding in the source code
+* **Audit and monitoring** → CloudTrail logs all API activity, while CloudWatch and SNS provide real-time monitoring and alerting
+* **Application protection** → AWS WAF provides Layer 7 protection against common web attacks
+* **Secure CI/CD authentication** → Implemented **GitHub OIDC integration with AWS IAM roles** for both Terraform and Docker pipelines, eliminating static AWS credentials and enforcing short-lived, least-privilege access

 ---